 As usual, we ask that potential adopters and new fosters complete an online application/questionnaire so that we can discuss as much as possible ahead of in-person meet-ups.

 MHRR is offering virtual meet-and-greets via Zoom or Google Hangouts (where available, not all foster parents have it) so adopters can talk to the foster parent of your potential new pet and see them interact with people on webcam.
 This is also utilized for new foster parents so that we can go over foster care information and "meet" you.

 MHRR is sending adoption/foster packet information via email in advance since paper is hard to sanitize.

 When the time comes to exchange a pet, we are practicing social distancing and standing further apart than normal, and most foster parents are wearing a mask or facial covering when they meet.
 For foster parents we will keep the rabbit in a carrier and give the carrier to you to take home and utilize for that pet.
 For adopters or surrenders/intakes, it is possible to bring the pet in a cardboard box that can be exchanged without opening carriers if you choose.

 While we are always happy to answer questions before and after adoption, we ask that especially during this time to please ask as many questions such as possible beforehand via Zoom meeting or email/text so that we can limit the time spent in person.
 Any foster or adopted pet's emailed packet will include the basic care information as well as specifics such as diet and routine information.

-We stay full, and while we are still having limited adoptions we do not necessarily have spots opening up, since not all fosters are taking in new rabbits (some are just fostering during shelter in place).
+We stay full, and while we are still having limited adoptions we do not necessarily have spots opening up, since not all fosters are taking in new rabbits (some are just fostering for short periods of time/specific rabbits).